About

 God the Father - God the Father is the first person of the Trinity (Godhead) who orders and disposes all things according to His own purpose and grace.
 His plans and purposes cannot be thwarted.
 He is faithful to all His promises, works all things together for good for those who love Him, and in His unfathomable grace gave His Son Christ Jesus for mankind’s redemption.
 It was He who sent His only begotten Son, Christ Jesus, to be the Savior of the world, raising Him from the dead, glorifying His Son, and seating Him at His right hand.
 Recognizing the authority of God the Father, God the Son obeyed the Father in all things.
 It is also by God the Father that the Holy Spirit has come to dwell in us.
 God the Father being the only Sovereign, upholds, governs and oversees all creation and creatures, for all exists for His glory.
 (Matthew 6:25-32; 28:18; Mark 16:19; Luke 22:39-42; John 1:14; 3:16; 8:27-29; 11:42; 12:49-50; 17:18-23; 14:16-17, 26; 15:26; 16:26-28; Acts 1:4; 2:22-24,33; 3:13-15; 5:30-31; 10:39-41; 13:28-34; Romans 8:11; 11:36; 1 Corinthians 8:6; Galatians 1:1; Ephesians 1:3-14, 18-23; 4:6; Philippians 2:5-11; Colossians 3:1; 1 Thessalonians 1:9-10; Hebrews 1:3; 2:9; 10:12; 1 Peter 1:20-21; 1 John 4:14)

 God the Son Jesus Christ is the eternal Son of God, truly God and truly man.
 As God incarnate, He was conceived by the Holy Spirit and born of the Virgin Mary.
-He therefore lived a sinless life and perfectly fulfilled God’s law, and his righteous is imputed to those who believe by the Father.
+He therefore lived a sinless life and perfectly fulfilled God’s law, and his righteousness is imputed to those who believe by the Father.
 He glorified God by saving mankind from their sin, taking our sins upon Himself, and dying on the cross under the punishment of God as the atoning sacrifice.
 Having been raised from the dead, He ascended into heaven and is at the right hand of God where He ever lives to make intercession for His saints.
 Christ is the only means whereby mankind can be forgiven of their sins and their guilt removed.
 At the appointed time He will return bodily in power and glory to judge the living and the dead, and to consummate His redemptive purpose.
 (Matthew 5:17; Luke 1:26-33; 2:6-7; John 1:1-3; 5:22-29; 14:6; Acts 4:12; 17:31; Romans 3:21-26; 8:11,34; Ephesians 1:20; Colossians 1:15-18; 2 Thessalonians 2:7-10; Hebrews 9:14; 1 Peter 2:21-24; 1 John 3:5)

 God the Holy Spirit The Holy Spirit is God, possessing all the characteristics and attributes thereof.
 The work of the Holy Spirit is to glorify the Lord Jesus Christ, to convict men in regard to sin and righteousness and judgment, and to regenerate the sinner.
 Sent by the Father and the Son to indwell all believers, the Holy Spirit baptizes the believer into the body, indwells the believer, and guides the believer into all truth.
 He instructs and empowers the believer for godly living and service.
 He is the One who imparts spiritual gifts to the body as He wills for the edification of the body and for various works of ministry in the world.
 These gifts are to be earnestly desired and practiced in love.
 (John 14:16-17,26; 16:7-15; Acts 1:8; 1 Corinthians 6:19; 12:7-13; Titus 3:4-6; 1 John 2:27)